Darshpreet2000/WebScrapping_Save_scripts/README.md

 runalll.py

-This executes each script in sequence scrap ,parse and then save for each hospital
+This executes each script in sequence scrap ,parse and then save for each hospital.I only need to execute this file in command line and it will do everything.